Since the last entry I guess i’ve been binging:

 Slaughterhouse Five, Kurt Vonnegut (So it Goes) War is stupid.

-Deceived by Kindness, Angelica Garnett (Daughter of Venessa Bell, her father was Duncan Grant, not Clive Bell as she was led to believe.
-Growing up in the Bloomsbury Group – her Aunt was Virginia Wolff…and eventually married to her father’s lover, David (Bunny) Garnett…to say her autobiography is interesting, tragic and infuriating is an understatement.
+Deceived by Kindness, Angelica Garnett.
+Daughter of Vanessa Bell, her father was Duncan Grant, not Clive Bell as she was led to believe.
+Growing up in the Bloomsbury Group – her aunt was Virginia Woolf.
+Angelica eventually married to her father’s lover, David (Bunny) Garnett…to say her autobiography is interesting, tragic and infuriating is an understatement.

 Commonwealth, Anne Patchett (I wanted to like it more than I did)

-Bonjour Tristess, Françoise Sagan (This catapulted Ms. Sagan into the heart of France’s literary world.
-A very bad girl story with lots of intrigue, daring in 1954 and today, If Cécile lived today, she might have been Cat Person.
+Bonjour Tristess, Françoise Sagan, This catapulted Ms. Sagan into the heart of France’s literary world.
+A very bad girl story with lots of intrigue, daring in 1954.
+If Cécile lived today, she might have been Kristen Roupenian’s Cat Person.

 The lighter stuff: then for fun rereads…Pride and Prejudice (need I say, Jane Austen?) and Edith Wharton’s wickedly delicious, Custom of the Country.

 Finally, Moby Dick is a very funny novel in between the cetaceous stuff.
 Who can’t love…”I’d rather sleep with a sober cannibal than a drunken Christian.”
-Perhaps in another edition I’ll provide more hilarious quotes, but in reality, societal put downs for a puffed up white world.
+Perhaps in another edition I’ll provide more hilarious quotes.
+Melville scribbles many societal put downs for a puffed up white world.